zhouzi/linkhunter/README.md

 ### 3.0.0 - Unreleased

-* [ ] The usage of LinkHunter as a constructor currently makes no sense and just add an useless step.
+* [ ] The usage of linkhunter as a constructor currently makes no sense and just add an useless step.
 The api should be directly available.
-    * [x] Change LinkHunter to be an object instead of a Class.
+    * [x] Change linkhunter to be an object instead of a Class.
     * [x] Rename the files and update imports.
     * [x] Update specs.
-    * [ ] Change the lib's name to be `linkhunter` instead of `LinkHunter`.
+    * [x] Change the lib's name to be `linkhunter` instead of `LinkHunter`.
     * [ ] Update documentation.
 * [ ] Transforming links into Link objects makes it hard, if not impossible, to chain operations (e.g. beautify+shorten).
-Moving those methods to LinkHunter would make it really easy and decrease the overall complexity.
+Moving those methods to linkhunter would make it really easy and decrease the overall complexity.
-    * [x] Move LinkClass' methods to LinkHunter.
+    * [x] Move LinkClass' methods to linkhunter.
     * [x] Remove useless options (e.g. forceCleanUp).
     * [x] Update specs.
     * [ ] Update documentation.